Palks-Studio/pdf-xml-comparator/README.md

 ## Usage

-### Example files
+### Example files and demonstration

 The repository includes two sets of example files that can be used to test the comparator directly.

-A French version and an English version are available in the `docs/` directory, each containing a PDF file and its associated Factur-X XML file.
+An English version and a French version are available in the `docs/` directory, each including a PDF file, its associated Factur-X XML file, and a short video showing their comparison using the tool.

-These files can be used to explore how the tool works before performing a comparison with your own documents.
+These files provide a quick way to explore how the comparator works before using it with your own documents.

 ### 1. Install Python